 5. Generate Ability Scores

-Before you can start making ability checks and conserving tosses you require your ability scores.
+Before you can start making ability checks and conserving rolls, you require your ability scores.
 Once you have created your ability scores, make sure to add those racial modifiers you get from the race you selected in Step 2.

-Roll for Them
+A. Roll for Them

 15, 14, 13, 12, 10, 8.

-A system that I typically see used by people who enjoy turning character development into a game of optimizing some abilities is the ability to pick your ability scores utilizing a swimming pool of points.
-You start with 27 points, and each ability score deserves a various quantity of points detailed here:.
+A system that I typically see used by people who enjoy turning character development into a game of optimizing some abilities is the ability to pick your ability scores utilizing a pool of points.
+You start with 27 points, and each ability score deserves a various quantity of points detailed here:

 15 – 9 pts.